 According to a report by GoBankingRates, half of the U.S. population is at risk of going broke because they have less than $10,000 in retirement savings.
 Even those who realize the importance of investing don’t always know how and where to put their hard-earned money to get a return.

-Banks may seem like a safe and viable option, but safety when it comes to money means low returns, and that’s often the case with banks as they dish out single-digit return rates.
+Banks may seem like a safe and viable option, but safety often means low returns when it comes to money, and that’s often the case with banks as they dish out single-digit return rates.
 However, in the age of the internet where everything becomes accessible with just one click, investing has been made easy.

 In this article, we’ll talk about one of the most secure avenues of investment in the market–real estate.
 Since most of us probably have no prior market experience, you may be wondering how you can invest thousands of dollars feeling safe and secure about your investment.